autumn-info-442a/Homework1/Homework 5.md

     - Fix minor bugs + fine tuning
     - Upload the extension to Google Extension Store and have it ready for download

+## How will you verify that you've met your requirements?
+We will create two separate branches: main and development.
+Before inspection, all codes will be committed into development branches and ready to be reviewed by every member of the team.
+After Monday’s code review and revision, we’ll merge the development branch into the main branch.

+Conducting Inspections
+All of our testing will be conducted manually mainly by the developer as well as every member of the team.

+Team Verifications
+Inspections will occur Monday of each sprint at 3:30PM (PT), during our regular scheduled class meetings.
+All group members will visually inspect code in the development branch and the owner will verify functionality via screen-share.
+Additional inspection may occur during our Wednesday, Friday, or ad-hoc meetings as needed.

+### General [G]:
+[G1] Extension must be compatible with Chrome browsers (version 86.0.4240.111) running on Windows desktop computers
+    - Verification Process: Check if the extension can be installed in the Chrome browser on a computer using Windows OS without errors from the browser.
+    - Inspection: If iCare extension successfully installs, we define this as meeting requirement G1.
+[G2] Extension must be responsive to all browser window sizes
+    - Verification Process: We are not testing this one as it is covered under other more specific requirements in the Visuals section.
+[G3] All text must be displayed in American English
+    - Verification Process: Check the language displayed in the home screen, settings, pre-message, warnings, and the pop up screen should be in American English.
+[G4] The font displayed will be in Arial
+    - Verification Process: Check the font displayed in the home screen, settings, pre-message, custom message, warnings, and the pop up screen should be in Arial.